webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Learns-Quickly.md

 ---
 aliases:
-  - Learns Quickly
+- "Learns Quickly"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Basic
-title: Learns Quickly
-collection: Foci
-kind: Compendium
 ---

 ## Learns Quickly
 You deal with bad situations as they arise, learning new lessons each time.